ChrisWudel/Multi-trait-point-pattern-reconstruction/README.md

-# Point pattern reconstruction of a plant ecosystem (forest) considering multiple characteristics of each plant (tree)
+# Point pattern reconstruction of a plant ecosystem considering multiple characteristics of each plant

 Included are the following scripts: the procedure Point pattern reconstruction with two marks, an application with three data sets, scripts for display and an analysis (U-Test).